-Dismissal is when your employer ends your employment - they don’t always have to give you notice.
+Dismissal is when your employer ends your employment - they do not always have to give you notice.

 If you’re dismissed, your employer must show they’ve: